 The cervical mucus plug is a compact piece of mucus that gathers at the opening of the pregnant woman’s cervix.
-It serves as a barrier between outside bacteria and the developing fetus inside the uterus, and its antibacterial properties protect the fetus from infection.
+It serves as a barrier between outside bacteria and the uterus where the fetus is developing.
+The mucus plug has antibacterial properties that protect the fetus from infection.

 Appearance